Singh108640/projectManagement/README.md

 Run `npm install`
-Run`npm install ng2-charts chart.js --save to import the module for the development of chart. and run  `ng add @angular/material` to add angular material Also add `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0-beta3/css/all.min.css">` into your index.html file for font Awsome
+Run`npm install ng2-charts chart.js --save to import the module for the development of chart. and run  `ng add @angular/material` to add angular material add `<link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0-beta3/css/all.min.css">` into your index.html file for font Awsome
+Add `<script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>` into your Index.html
+because in my System ChartsModule is installed but not Supportting, So I Have used google charts this this script need to be present at index.html

 ## Usage